 5:30 p.m.
 Start Time Listed on Wedding Invitation

 Most weddings don't start at the actual start time listed on the invitation.
 "Plan to start your ceremony about 15 minutes later than the invitation time.
 This gives guests a little extra time if they are running late and ensures all the seats will be filled!
 You don’t want anyone to miss your special moment due to traffic," says Brand.
+Also, now's a great time to have some music playing to add to the ambiance and also indicate that the ceremony start time is indeed approaching.

 5:45 - 6:15 p.m.
 Ceremony